 Foundations in Clinical Research Accreditaion and ICH-GCP Accreditation

-- Qualified Clinical Trial Site Nurse – Internationally Qualified Clinical Research Professional (Q-IAOCR)
+- Qualified Clinical Research Nurse (Site-based) – Internationally Qualified Clinical Research Professional (Q-IAOCR)

-- Qualified Clinical Trial Site Coordinator – Internationally Qualified Clinical Research Professional (Q-IAOCR).
+- Qualified Clinical Research Coordinator (Site-based) – Internationally Qualified Clinical Research Professional (Q-IAOCR).

-- Qualified Clinical Trial Site Manager – Internationally Qualified Clinical Research Professional (QM-IAOCR)
+- Qualified Clinical Research Site Manager – Internationally Qualified Clinical Research Professional (QM-IAOCR)

-- Qualified Clinical Trial Site Investigator – Internationally Qualified Clinical Research Professional (QM-IAOCR)
+- Qualified Clinical Research Investigator – Internationally Qualified Clinical Research Professional (QM-IAOCR)